-Can you remember back to a time when you didn’t wake up and reach for a 3x6 inch plastic and glass life partner who demanded you swipe or press to quiet its specially chosen good morning wake up cry?
+Remember when you didn’t wake up and reach for a 3x6 inch plastic and glass life partner who demanded you swipe or press to quiet its specially chosen good morning wake up cry?
 And then, well, it’s in your hand already---may as well check the weather, the news or social media.
-Surely someone has done something you cannot start your day without knowing!
 Or maybe you’re one of the smart one who still awakens to the blaring vintage sound of a digital clock or radio music or a good old fashioned wind up bell alarm.
 Ahh!
 Those were the days!

 According to research from IDC, 4 of every 5 smartphone users (SPUs) make a connection with their phones to the outside world within 15 minutes of waking up and 80% have done so before even getting out of bed.
 These numbers are significantly higher among 18-24 year olds.
 And so far, we’ve only touched upon the morning routine because that’s where it all begins.
 There is substantial evidence that shows that when we start out day feeding the habit of immersion into the world of endless information our very efficient, easily habituated brains crave more and more.